 i've always been a dog lover. since the summer mom and dad brought home our very first puppy – a miniature French Poodle I named Fluffy.

-you could call it kismet from that day on, but i had a different journey in life without dogs due to chronic asthma.
+you could call it kismet from that day on, but i had a different journey in life with limited access to dogs due to chronic asthma.

-however 15 years later medicine improved drastically and with that my health, which opened the gateway for what would quickly become a lifelong love affair.
+however 15 years later medicine improved drastically and with that my health, which opened the gateway for what would quickly become a lifelong passion.

 in 1992, i adopted my first dog.

 in 1996, i learned of a protection sport called schutzhund and a breed called belgian malinois. i embraced the learning curve and the adventure began.